 - Select that category from the drop-down (or just start typing its name).

-3. Moving Money From Ready to Assign
+Option Three: How to Move Money From Ready to Assign

 That’s it—you’ve rolled with the punches!
 You can also move money on-the-go using your mobile device.